LoganFlaherty/sigil-language/docs/README.md

 Given Banish's small size, this guide will be realatively short, but feel free to post in Discussions if you have any input or questions.

 ## Syntax
-- **@state** : Defines a state.
-States run from top to bottom, and repeat until no rules trigger or a state jump occurs.
+- **@state** : Defines a state that loops until no rules trigger or a state transition.
+States execute from top to bottom.
 - **rule ? condition {}** : Defines a rule.
-Runs logic if the condition is true.
-Rules also run from top to bottom.
+Executes if its condition is true.
+Rules execute from top to bottom.
 - **!? {}** : Defines an else clause after the closing brace of a rule with a condition.
-- **rule ? {}** : A rule without a condition, runs exactly once per state entry.
+- **rule ? {}** : A rule without a condition.
+Executes exactly once per state entry.
 Cannot have an else clause.
-- **=> @state;** : Transitions immediately to another state, but is a top-level statement within a rule block only.
+- **=> @state;** : Transitions immediately to another state, but is a rule top-level statement only.
-- **return value;** : Immediately exit banish and return a value, but is a top-level statement within a rule block only.
+- **return value;** : Immediately exit banish and return a value if passed.
-Nested returns work like standard rust.

 ## Examples
 ### Hello World